thesephist/animated-value/README.md

 ### Controlling animations

 The power in `animated-value` comes in more than being able to define animations -- CSS can do that just fine.
-With `AnimatedValue` objects, we can finely control when animations start, stop, pause, and get reset.
+With `AnimatedValue` objects, we can finely control when animations start, stop, pause, and get reset, and we can group animations into larger groups of animated properties to control them together, as a single unit of animation.

 Let's create an animated value for opacity, for a fade-in effect: